 Credit risk is the risk that the counterparty to a financial instrument will fail to discharge an obligation or commitment that it has entered into with the Pool.
+The fair value of debt securities includes consideration of the credit worthiness of the debt issuer.
+The carrying amount of investments represents the maximum credit risk exposure as at December 31, 2021 and 2020.

 All transactions in listed securities are settled/paid for upon delivery using approved brokers.
 The risk of default is considered minimal, as delivery of securities sold is only made once the broker has received payment.
 Payment is made on a purchase once the securities have been received by the broker.